 Tumalo State Park Campground

-Tumalo State Park offers several camping choices.
-Campground selections include 23 full hookup sites for RVs, 54 tent campsites, 7 rustic yurts, and a seasonal hiker/biker campground.
+The Tumalo State Park Campground is a multi-looped campground offering 23-full hookup sites for RVs mixed with 54 tent campsites, seven rustic yurts, and a seasonal hiker/biker camping area.
 The various sites are interspersed throughout three loops connected by one main road.
 There is one entry point to access the three loops.
 RV sites range in size from 33 to 56 feet in length.
 Each RV site has a paved pad.
-RV camping facilities within the park include full hookups.
-Sewer hookups are not to be used for draining full holding tanks.
-The nearest dump station for RVs with a full holding tank is at LaPine State Park, as well as the town of Bend.
-Amenities located at each site include a picnic table and fire ring.
-Within each loop, there are showers as well as flush toilets and fresh water stations.
-Generators may be used from 8 A.M. to 8 P.M.
-There are services available within the nearby town of Bend.
-Campsites may be reserved from one day up to 9 months in advance, with the exception of hiker/biker campsites.
-The maximum amount of days you can stay is limited to 14.
+Sewer hookups are not to be used for draining full holding tanks, so if you have a full tank, please visit the nearest dump station at LaPine State Park or another dump station in the town of Bend.
+Amenities located at each site include a picnic table and a fire ring.
+Within each loop, there are showers as well as flush toilets and freshwater stations.
+Generators may be used from 8 AM to 8 PM.
+Campsites may be reserved from one day up to 9 months in advance, except for the hiker/biker campsites, which are first-come, first-served, tent-only campsites.

 Seasonal activities in Tumalo State Park